Replace the Candidate Configuration Using NETCONF

 .

-<rpc> <copy-config> <target> <candidate/> </target> <source> <url format="(xml | text)"> <!-- location specifier for file containing the new configuration --> </url> </source> </copy-config> </rpc> ]]>]]>
+<rpc> <copy-config> <target> <candidate/> </target> <source> <running/> <!-- OR --> <url format="(xml | text)"> <!-- location specifier for input file --> </url> </source> </copy-config> </rpc>

 Using <edit-config> to Replace the Configuration

-mode to replace
+operation to replace the

 application includes the <default-operation>

 in Set the Edit Configuration Mode in a NETCONF Session.
-The <target>

 tag encloses the <candidate/>

-in the open configuration database (if the client application issued
+configuration database (if the client application issued the Junos XML protocol

-operation prior to executing the <edit-config>
+operation prior to executing the

-operation), or if there is no open database, the data in the candidate
+operation), or if there is no open database, the

-To specify the new configuration data, the application includes
+To specify the new configuration data, the application includes a <config>

 or <config-text>

-tag element that contains the data, or it includes a <url>
+tag element that contains the data, or it includes

-tag element that names the file containing
+tag element that specifies the file containing the data as

-the data as discussed in Upload and Format Configuration Data in a NETCONF Session.
+discussed in Upload and Format Configuration Data in a NETCONF Session.

 <rpc> <edit-config> <target> <candidate/> </target> <default-operation>replace</default-operation> <!-- EITHER --> <config> <configuration> <!-- Junos XML configuration data --> </configuration> </config> <!-- OR --> <config-text> <configuration-text> <!-- configuration data in text format --> </configuration-text> </config-text> <!-- OR --> <url> <!-- location specifier for file containing changes --> </url> </edit-config> </rpc> ]]>]]>